uspki/policies/certificate-policy.md

 Distinguished names in certificates are interpreted using the X.500 Standard and the ASN.1 syntax.

 ### 3.1.5 Uniqueness of names
-The common name attribute for Issuer CAs shall be unique from all other Issuer CAs.
+The common name attribute for CA Certificates shall be unique from all other CA Certificates.

 ### 3.1.6 Recognition, authentication, and role of trademarks
-Issuing CAs shall not issue a certificate that knowingly infringes any trademark.
+CAs shall not issue a certificate that knowingly infringes any trademark.

 The FPKIPA shall resolve disputes involving names and trademarks.

 ## 3.2 Initial identity validation

 ### 3.2.1 Method to prove possession of private key
-The Issuing CA shall verify the Applicant has possession of the Private Key that corresponds to the Public Key in the certificate request.
+The CA shall verify the Applicant has possession of the Private Key that corresponds to the Public Key in the certificate request.

-As one method to verify possession of the Private Key, the Issuing CA may verify the digital signature on a certificate signing request that was created using the Private Key.
+As one method to verify possession of the Private Key, the CA may verify the digital signature on a certificate signing request that was created using the Private Key.
 The FPKIPA may allow other methods that are at least as secure as those cited here.

 ### 3.2.2 Authentication of Organization and Domain Identity

-All Domain Validation certificates issued under this Certificate Policy shall include Subject Identity Information of Common Name.
-Domian Validation certificates may include Subject Identity Information of countryName.
-If the Applicant requests a Domain Validation Certificate that will contain Subject Identity Information to include countryName field, then the CA shall verify the country associated with the Subject using a verification process meeting the requirements of Section 3.2.2.3.
+All Domain Validation TLS Server Authentication certificates issued under this CP shall include Subject Identity Information of commonName.
+Domain Validation TLS Server Authentication certificates may include Subject Identity Information of countryName.
+If the Applicant requests a Domain Validation TLS Server Authentication certificate that will contain Subject Identity Information to include countryName field, then the CA shall verify the country associated with the Subject using a verification process meeting the requirements of Section 3.2.2.3.

-All Organization Validation certificates issued under this Certificate Policy shall include Subject Identity Information of Common Name, countryName, Organization and State and shall not include any other Subject Identity Information.
-If the Applicant requests a Certificate that will contain Subject Identity Information comprised of the countryName field and Organization and State, then the CA shall verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements Section 3.2.2.1.
+All Organization Validation TLS Server Authentication certificates issued under this CP shall include Subject Identity Information of commonName, countryName, organizationName and stateOrProvinceName and shall not include any other Subject Identity Information.
+If the Applicant requests a Certificate that will contain Subject Identity Information comprised of the countryName field and organizationName and stateOrProvinceName, then the CA shall verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements Section 3.2.2.1.

-#### 3.2.2.1 Identity (REWRITE)
+#### 3.2.2.1 Identity
 U.S. Government entities are in the jurisdiction of the U.S. Government.
 All three branches of the U.S. Government have primary headquarters located in the city of Washington in the District of Columbia in the United States of America.
-Any Organization Validation certificate issued under this Certificate Policy is for U.S. Government mission purposes and for consumers, partners, and other relying parties to identify the U.S. Government as the subject.
+Any Organization Validation TLS Server Authentication certificate issued under this CP shall be for U.S. Government mission purposes and for consumers, partners, and other relying parties to identify the U.S. Government as the subject.

-For Organization Validation certificates, the CA shall verify that the Applicant is under authority of one of the three branches of the U.S. Government, and information shall be verified by the CA using documentation provided by, or through communication with, at least one of the following:
+For Organization Validation TLS Server Authentication certificates, the CA shall verify that the Applicant is under authority of one of the three branches of the U.S. Government, and information shall be verified by the CA using documentation provided by, or through communication with, at least one of the following:

-1. A third party database that is periodically updated and considered a Reliable Data Source such as the DotGov and DotMil Domain Name Registrars;
+1. A third party database that is periodically updated and considered a Reliable Data Source such as the DotGov and DotMil Domain Name Registrars
-2. An Attestation Letter.
+2. An Attestation Letter

-The CA may use the same documentation or communication described above to verify both the Applicant's identity as part of the U.S. Government (o=U.S. Government) and assert the State as District of Columbia.
+The CA may use the same documentation or communication described above to verify both the Applicant's identity as part of the organizationName of the U.S. Government (o=U.S. Government) and assert the stateOrProvinceName as District of Columbia.

 #### 3.2.2.2 Doing Business As (DBA) and/or Tradename
 Subject Identity Information shall not include a DBA or tradename.

 #### 3.2.2.3 Verification of Country
-This CP is restricted to the generic Top Level Domains (TLDs) for .GOV (DotGov) and .MIL (DotMil) which are registered as the sub-category of _sponsored_ TLDs (sTLDs) with ICANN.
+This CP is restricted to the generic Top Level Domains (TLDs) for .gov and .mil which are registered as the sub-category of _sponsored_ TLDs (sTLDs) with ICANN.

-DotGov is sponsored by the U.S. Government's General Services Administration.
-DotGov regulations are defined in 41 CFR Part 102-173.
-Under 41 CFR Part 102-173.30, registration in the DotGov domain is only available to official governmental organizations in the United States including Federal, State and local governments, and Native Sovereign Nations.
+The .gov sTLD is sponsored by the U.S. Government's General Services Administration.
+The .gov regulations are defined in 41 CFR Part 102-173.
+Under 41 CFR Part 102-173.30, registration in the .gov domain is only available to official governmental organizations in the United States including Federal, State and local governments, and Native Sovereign Nations.

-DotMil is sponsored by the U.S. Government's Department of Defense.
-The DotMil domain exists for the exclusive use of the Department of Defense and is referenced in Department of Defense Instruction (DoDI) 8410.01.
+The .mil sTLD is sponsored by the U.S. Government's Department of Defense.
+The .mil domain exists for the exclusive use of the Department of Defense and is referenced in Department of Defense Instruction (DoDI) 8410.01.

-The Domain Name Registrars for both DotGov and DotMil are managed by the U.S. Government.
+The Domain Name Registrars for both .gov and .mil are managed by the U.S. Government.

-This CP asserts for all Issuing CAs operating under this policy that the inclusion of subject:countryName in Subscriber certificates is verified by:
+This CP asserts for all CAs operating under this policy that the inclusion of subject:countryName in Subscriber certificates is verified by:

 - Section 3.2.2.3 of the Baseline Requirements, option (b): the ccTLD of the requested Domain Name.
-This CP asserts comparability for the .MIL and .GOV sTLDs operated by the U.S. Government.
+This CP asserts comparability with a country code top level domain for the .mil and .gov sTLDs operated by the U.S. Government.
 - Section 3.2.2.3 of the Baseline Requirements, option (c): information provided by the Domain Name Registrar

 #### 3.2.2.4 Validation of Domain Authorization or Control
-This Certificate Policy allows for procedures adhering to:
+This CP allows for procedures adhering to:

-- 3.2.2.4.5 Domain Authorization Document
+- Section 3.2.2.4.5 Domain Authorization Document
-- 3.2.2.4.6 Agreed-Upon Change to Website
+- Section 3.2.2.4.6 Agreed-Upon Change to Website
+- Section 3.2.2.4.7 DNS Change
-- 3.2.2.4.10 TLS Using a Random Number
+- Section 3.2.2.4.10 TLS Using a Random Number

-Wildcard certificates are not allowed to be validated using 3.2.2.4.6 or 3.2.2.4.10.
-All wildcard certificates shall require a Domain Authorization Document signed by the Domain Contact authorizing the issuing of a wildcard certificate.

-Issuing CAs shall confirm that, as of the date the Certificate issues, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in Section 3.2.2.4.x.
+CAs shall confirm that, as of the date the Certificate issues, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in Section 3.2.2.4.x.

+Wildcard FQDNs are not allowed to be validated using Section 3.2.2.4.6 Agreed Upon Change to Website, Section 3.2.2.4.7 DNS Change or Section 3.2.2.4.10 TLS Using a Random Number.
+All wildcard FQDNs included in a certificate shall require a Domain Authorization Document (Section 3.2.2.4.5) signed by the Domain Contact authorizing the issuing of a certificate to include the wildcare FQDN.

-Issuing CAs shall maintain a record of which domain validation method, including the relevant Baseline Requirements version number, was used to validate each domain.
+CAs shall maintain a record of which validation of domain authorization or control method, including the relevant Baseline Requirements version number, was used to validate each domain in a certificate.

 Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
-In all cases, the confirmation shall have been initiated within the time period specified in Section 3.3.1 of this policy prior to certificate issuance.
+In all cases, the confirmation shall have been initiated within the time period specified in Section TBD of this policy prior to certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's U.S. Government Department, Agency, Commission, component, or other organizational unit defined in United States Code.

 ##### 3.2.2.4.1 Validating the Applicant as a Domain Contact
 This validation method defined by the Baseline Requirements is not allowed under this CP.